 Federal and state regulations, funding availability, and University policy factor into determining your award.
-Your SU award notice may contain any of the following:
+Your Syracuse award notice may contain any of the following:

-- SU merit scholarships–awarded only at the time of admission, in recognition of prior academic achievement.
+- Syracuse merit scholarships–awarded only at the time of admission, in recognition of prior academic achievement.
 No separate application is required.

 - Federal and state grants

 - Student loans

 - Employment eligibility